cestella/Casey-s-Public-Blog/resume/index.markdown

 * Provide mentorship and guidance to other architects to help them become independent
 * Provide review and feedback for existing physical architecture, data architecture and individual code
 * Debug and solve issues with Hadoop as on-the-ground subject matter expert.
 This could include everything from patching components to post-mortem analysis of errors.

+I focus on issues around data science and especially natural language processing at scale.
+I have domain knowledge in medical/clinical informatics and oil/gas data analysis and signal processing.

 ##Explorys, Cleveland OH